Generalized local jacobians and commutative group stacks: Algebraic homology

-The choice of a global point $x \in X(k)$ defines a splitting of this sequence, and thus the evaluation map $X \to D(Pic(X))$ can be composed to a morphism $X \to D(H^0(Pic(X))$.
+The choice of a global point $x \in X(k)$ defines a splitting of these two sequences, and thus the evaluation map $X \to D(Pic(X))$ can be composed to a morphism $X \to D(\pi_0Pic(X)$.
 By the universal property of algebraic homology we get a canonical morphism of pro-objects in commutative algebraic $1$-stacks